aikinogard/5th_place_solution_facebook_check_ins/README.md

 ## Instruction

-* First download data from [Kaggle](https://www.kaggle.com/c/facebook-v-predicting-check-ins/data) into `data` folder
+* first download data from [Kaggle](https://www.kaggle.com/c/facebook-v-predicting-check-ins/data) into `data` folder
 * run `split.py` in `data` folder to split validation set.
 * run each model in `single_model`.
 Just run `python model.py [config_name in models.config]`
     * `valid_mode_on=True` for validation mode, which provide you local validation score on the middle 1/100 data.